17 Rose Color Meanings to Help You Pick the Perfect Bloom Every Time

 Yellow roses: Friendship

 A bright and cheery color, yellow is one of the happiest hues when it comes to rose color meanings.
 “Yellow roses are great for celebrating Galentine’s Day,” says Palomares.
 “This cheerful hue declares, ‘You’re a great friend.'”
-You might want to stay away from yellow if you are in a romantic relationship, though, as some people claim they represent jealousy and infidelity.
-If you want to branch out from roses, here are flower meanings for other types.
+You might want to stay away from yellow if you’re in a romantic relationship, though, as some people claim they represent jealousy and infidelity.
+If you want to branch out from roses, here are flower meanings for other types of blooms.

 Lavender roses: Unique love